zapateros/Synacor-Challenge/README.md

 Up until this point it was mostly just implementing instructions but here the real fun begins.
 You have to implement user-input to play a text-based adventure game.
 Every character you write should be converted to its ascii-code.
 There are a couple of ways to do this, but I tried two:
 - readLine function
 - custom function

 I chose to make a (simple) custom function because using the readLine function during a while loop is asking for trouble in my opinion.
-Of course it is a matter of choice but my method also allowed us to run several concecutive inputs at once.
-If you want to use the readLine function, you could use something like this:
+Of course it is a matter of choice but my method also allowes us to run several concecutive inputs at once.
+If you want to use the readLine function, you could use something like this and use *u_input* in your Opcode 20:
 ```R
 user_input <- function()
 {